prstrm/MMM-ElPrisSwe/README.md

 A module that fetches energyprices from [elprisetjustnu.se](https://www.elprisetjustnu.se/elpris-api)'s API and shows the previous, current and next spot prices for one of the four zones in Sweden (SE1/SE2/SE3/SE4)

+_Beaware that this repo is currently a work-in-progress_

 ## Installation

 ### Install